mconstant/akash_skeleton/README.md

 Select the "Read and write permissions" and check the box that says "Allow GitHub Actions to create and approve pull requests"
 In the "Repository permissions" section, check the "Read & write" permission for the "Workflows" option.
 Click on "Save changes".```

+Also you need to generate a classic PAT (personal access token) with workflow capabilities and store it in the Actions Secret `WORKFLOW_TOKEN`